rdub80/the-nicest-party/README.md

 The nice party is nicely mellow, sure, but it's not bad to put emotion into it.
 Voice recordings usually feel better with about 20% more oomph in them than you'd say IRL.
 I don't know why. /me shrugs

+## Is it nice to contribute more than one recording?

+Heck, yes!

+## Is it nice to contribute someone else's clips without their approval?

+Heck, no!

 ## Then what?

 Once we have a goodly number of nice contributions I'll normalize the audio clips into a nice consistent format but you can make my life easier by contributing your recording as a WAV file.
 Don't sweat it too much, but you know, if it's easy peasy then WAV is nice.